garvk/cline-hacking/chrome-extension/cline-chrome-extension-roadmap.md

 This document outlines the complete conversion process from the current standalone web application to a Chrome web extension.
 The extension will maintain all core Cline functionality while adapting to Chrome's security model and extension APIs.

+## 📊 **CURRENT STATUS (Updated: October 16, 2025)**

+### ✅ What's Working
+- ✅ Extension loads without errors in Chrome
+- ✅ Backend services connected (port 8001 for cline-core, port 26041 for hostbridge)
+- ✅ Background service worker functioning (connection monitoring active)
+- ✅ Manifest V3 configuration correct
+- ✅ React app bundle created (1.1MB cline-app.js)
+- ✅ Side panel opens and shows "Backend connected" status

+### ⚠️ What's Not Working
+- ❌ React app UI not loading (showing placeholder instead of chat interface)
+- ❌ Need to debug React app initialization in side panel context

+### 🔍 Current Investigation
+Investigating why cline-app.js (1.1MB) is not initializing in the side panel.
+The infrastructure is complete but the React app is showing a placeholder screen instead of the full Cline chat interface.

+---

 ## ✅ **PHASE 1 COMPLETE: Foundation & Architecture**

 ### What We've Built